DarrylSimpson/README-Generator/Develop/generatedREADME.md

   ## Questions

   If you have any questions about this repository you can contact me at darryl@darryl.com.
-Also, check out my work at [Darrylsimpson	](https://github.com/Darrylsimpson	/).
+Also, check out my work at [darrylSimpson](https://github.com/darrylSimpson/).